richanna/Identity-Events/draft-ietf-secevent-http-push.md

 --- middle
 Introduction and Overview {#intro}
 =========================
-This specification defines how a stream of SETs (see
+This specification defines how SETs (see
 {{!SET}}) can be transmitted to a previously registered Event Receiver using HTTP {{!RFC7231}} over TLS.
 The specification defines a method to push SETs via HTTP POST.

-This specification defines a method for SET delivery in what is known as Event Streams.

-This specification does not define the method by which Event Streams are defined, provisioned, managed, monitored, and configured and is out of scope of this specification.

 Notational Conventions {#conv}
 ----------------------